tuub/theses-publisher-policies/policies.md

 ### IOP (Institute of Physics)

 <details>
-Last checked: 26.06.2025
+Last checked: 11.06.2026

 #### Re-use permitted for...
 * All or part of the journal article
 * Preprint: yes :white_check_mark:
-* Accepted manuscript: yes :warning: but only after 12 months embargo
+* Accepted manuscript: yes :warning: 12 months embargo

 #### Re-use before official publication by publisher
 Permitted

 #### Special requirements
+Include fixed statement
-* Unpublished article – Preprint included in thesis → include fixed statement "This is the version of the article before peer review or editing, as submitted by an author to [INSERT NAME OF JOURNAL].
+* Unpublished article – Preprint included in thesis → "This is the version of the article before peer review or editing, as submitted by an author to [INSERT NAME OF JOURNAL].
 IOP Publishing Ltd is not responsible for any errors or omissions in this version of the manuscript or any version derived from it.
 The Version of Record is available online at [INSERT DOI]"
-* Published article – Accepted manuscript included in thesis → include fixed statement "This is the Accepted Manuscript version of an article accepted for publication in [NAME OF JOURNAL].
+* Published article – Accepted manuscript included in thesis → "This is the Accepted Manuscript version of an article accepted for publication in [NAME OF JOURNAL].
 IOP Publishing Ltd is not responsible for any errors or omissions in this version of the manuscript or any version derived from it.
-The Version of Record is available online at [insert DOI].""
+The Version of Record is available online at [insert DOI]."

 #### Source
 * [Author Rights Policy (subscription articles)](https://publishingsupport.iopscience.iop.org/current-policy-author-rights-policy-for-subscription-articles-for-which-the-copyright-form-was-submitted-on-or-after-26-april-2016/)